• Home

 It is absolutely beautiful!

-We disembark the boat and the whole day is in front of me.
 The plan?
-A visit to the archaeological site of Butrint, a UNESCO World Heritage Site and then an afternoon discovering the beaches of the Albanian Riviera.
+A visit to the archaeological site of Butrint, a UNESCO World Heritage Site, and then an afternoon discovering the beaches of the Albanian Riviera.

 I walk a few minutes before noticing an old, run-down bus on the side of the road.
 The sign in the window reads simply, “Butrint.”